Tsvetana Pironkova: 2015–2016: Roland Garros quarterfinal

 At the Australian Open, she beat Heather Watson in the first round, but then in what was her eighth loss against the Slovak out of nine matches, lost to 11th seed Dominika Cibulková in the second, again in straight sets.
 Pironkova reached the third round of the Dubai Championships, where she beat Klára Koukalová and Peng Shuai, before losing to top seed world No. 2, Simona Halep, in straight sets.
 At Indian Wells, she lost in the first round, reached the second round in Miami, losing to 15th seed Flavia Pennetta in three tight sets.
 She reached second rounds in both Prague and Madrid, losing to top seeds Karolína Plíšková and Lucie Šafářová, respectively.
 She suffered a first-round defeat in Rome.

 At the French Open, Pironkova reached the third round, where she upset 25th seed Barbora Strýcová and then took out another Czech player Denisa Allertová, both in straight sets, before losing to Sloane Stephens.
 The third-round appearance at the Roland Garros was her best to date.

 Pironkova started her grass-court season at the Birmingham Classic, where in the first round she beat Brit Katie Stan, but came short against German fourth seed Angelique Kerber, losing in three sets.
-She then reached her second Premier-level event quarterfinal in 2015 at the Eastbourne International, where she beat Marina Erakovic in the first round, 16th seed Samantha Stosur, and former Grand Slam finalist Dominika Cibulková, before being beaten by eventual finalist Agnieszka Radwańska.
+She then reached her second Premier-level event quarterfinal in 2015 at the Eastbourne International, where she beat Marina Erakovic in the first round, 16th seed Samantha Stosur, and former major finalist Dominika Cibulková, before being beaten by eventual finalist Agnieszka Radwańska.
 At Wimbledon, she lost to 30th seed and Eastbourne winner, Belinda Bencic, in three sets.

 She then entered the İstanbul Cup as the eighth seed and reached her third quarterfinal of the year.
 She beat Margarita Gasparyan and Kurumi Nara, both in three sets, but lost to Urszula Radwańska in three sets in a tie-break in the final set.

 Pironkova started the 2016 season with a loss to Samantha Crawford in Brisbane qualifying.
 She played the Sydney International, where she received a wildcard to the main draw and reached the second round, beating Lesia Tsurenko before losing to No. 8 seed, Belinda Bencic.
 At the Australian Open, she lost in the first round to Yaroslava Shvedova.
 Her next tournament was the Dubai Championships, where she entered the main draw after beating Kristýna Plíšková, Kateryna Bondarenko and Anna-Lena Friedsam in the qualifying.
 She lost to eventual finalist Barbora Strýcová in the first round.